in28minutes/in28minutes.github.io/_posts/2017-12-25-spring-boot-rest-service-with-jpa-top20.md

 }
 ```

-Below picture shows how we can execute a Get Request Method on a Resource using Postman - my favorite tool to run rest services.
+The below picture shows how we can execute a Get Request Method on a resource using Postman, my favourite tool to run rest services.
 ![Image](/images/POSTMAN_Executing_Get_Request.png "Executing Get Rest Service From Postman")

 - URL - http://localhost:8080/students